Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Discussion

-Current cross-spectrum and bispectrum based TDE protocols are generally not reliable in presence of mixed noise.
+Current cross-spectrum and bispectrum based TDE approaches are generally not reliable in presence of mixed noise.
 For cross-spectrum based TDE, where a delay estimate is derived from the slope of the phase spectrum, mixed noise biases this estimate by flattening the phase spectrum.
 In bispectral TDE, noise mixing produces spurious zero-delay peaks with possible sidelobes in the bispectral hologram.
 We show that, using the periodicity of the phase spectrum rather than its slope, and using the sign of the PSI as a measure of directionality between two channels, we can mitigate mixed noise biases in cross-spectrum based TDE.
 Similarly, we show that spurious zero-delay estimates in bispectral TDE can be successfully removed by antisymmetrization of the bispectrum.
-Both proposed advancements remove biases introduced by mixed noise and allow for TDE in unprecedentedly low SNR regimes.
+Both proposed methods remove biases introduced by mixed noise and allow for TDE in unprecedentedly low SNR regimes.
 Interestingly, while the conventional non-robust metrics exhibit substantial, expected, TDE performance drops in the mixed noise settings, performance markedly increased in the mixed noise compared to the unmixed setting for our novel robust estimators.

-The performance of our methods remained unaltered when introducing auto-correlation to the noise.
+The performance of our methods remained unaltered when introducing auto-correlation to the noise (see Supplementary Section~\ref{sec:expcolor}).
 Mixing of auto-correlated time-series can introduce further, nonzero spurious peaks, which renders cross-correlational TDE infeasible under these conditions.
 However, our results demonstrate that, in the presence of (a moderate degree of) noise auto-correlation, antisymmetrized bispectrum based and cross-spectral phase-periodicity based TDE approaches still produce reliable time delay estimates.